Carglglz/asyncmd/docs/aioctl.md

 ## `aioctl.aiotask`

 This is a decorator that can be used to define a traceable asyncio task.
-This decorator adds name and time traceability plus event callbacks in case of the task being cancelled (stopped) or if the task raise an error. e.g.
+This decorator adds name and time traceability plus event callbacks in case of the task being cancelled (stopped) or if the task raises an error. e.g.
 ````
 @aioctl.aiotask
 async def blink():